BojarLab/glycowork/CONTRIBUTING.md

 * Docs are automatically created from the notebooks in the nbs folder.

-## Wishlist for future glycowork updates (last update: 2021-07-28)
+## Wishlist for future glycowork updates (last update: 2022-02-05)
 #### Urgent
-* get_trisaccharides needs to be reworked to ensure 100% completeness (and probably better efficiency)
-* ideally, we’d have a better heuristic than estimate_lower_bound for speeding up annotation
+* add the possibility of drawing glycans on plots (e.g., have SNFG glycans on x-axis for a bar plot etc.)
+* more and more informative error messages

 #### At some point
-* split motif_list into ‘core’ motifs (occurring frequently) and ‘extended’ motifs (that are rare / niche) for performance reasons
+* split motif_list into ‘core’ motifs (occurring frequently) and ‘extended’ motifs (that are rare or niche) for performance reasons
-* Currently, the glycan graph objects have, as node labels, numbers that indicate the glycoletters (which can be retrieved by indexing lib with this number).
-In the future, it might be more intuitive to provide the actual glycoletters as strings in the node labels.
-This would require a slight rewrite of all functions that currently work with the node labels.
 * characterize_monosaccharide only factors in subsequent sequence context; make it possible (as an option) to also consider upstream sequence context
-* add the possibility of drawing glycans on plots (e.g., have SNFG glycans on x-axis for a bar plot etc.)
+* allow users to specify their own deep learning architecture in ml.models
+* implement multiple sequence alignment and other substitution matrices
+* glycan nomenclature conversion functions (WURCS/GlycoCT into IUPAC-condensed)

 #### Not sure whether a good idea
-* instead of stemifying rare monosaccharide modifications, consider masking them with a ‘monosaccharide’ token
+* ideally, we’d have a better heuristic than estimate_lower_bound for speeding up annotation